-New items and/or areas subject to inspections were added based on the inspection results accumulated since April 2012.
+New items and/or areas subject to inspections were added based on the radionuclide inspection results conducted since April 2012.
 Food items subject to inspections and requirements for cancelling the restriction of distribution and/or consumption were revised in light of the diversification of foods subject to the restriction of distribution.
-Soybeans and buckwheat were added under the handling of individual items.
+Soybeans and Buckwheat were added under the handling of individual items.